Speeding Up Entmax: Introduction

 Recent studies suggest that it is this output density that poses problems when the trained NLP model is used for inference.
 For example, in the case of text generation, unconstrained sampling from a trained language model results in poor quality of the resulting text \cite{DBLP:conf/iclr/HoltzmanBDFC20}.
 In neural machine translation (NMT), exact decoding from a trained model often results in empty text \cite{DBLP:conf/emnlp/StahlbergB19}.\footnote{The authors called this phenomenon the \textit{cat got your tongue} problem.} To get around these problems, constrained decoding techniques have been proposed, most of which artificially impose sparsity on softmax prediction.
 For example, \citet{DBLP:conf/acl/LewisDF18} propose to sample from the top-$k$ probable words, and \citet{DBLP:conf/iclr/HoltzmanBDFC20} propose to sample from the most probable words, which comprise the cumulative probability $p$.
 While these methods are effective, they are ad-hoc solutions that lead to a mismatch between how the model is trained and how it is used at inference.

-In this regard, the works on sparse alternatives to softmax stand apart since they allow us to make inference from the same model that was trained.
+In this regard, the works on sparse alternatives to softmax stand apart since they allow us to make inference from the model in the same way than it was trained.
 Some of the most successful and elegant solutions are sparsemax~\citep{DBLP:conf/icml/MartinsA16} and its generalization $\alpha$-entmax~\citep{DBLP:conf/acl/PetersNM19}.
 When coupled with suitable losses, these transformations are not inferior to softmax, and sometimes even surpass it as measured with final performance metrics on a number of tasks.
 A problem with these transformations however is that they are significantly slower than softmax when the number of categories (vocabulary size) is tens of thousands, as in the case of text generation.
-This is because $\alpha$-entmax transformation requires sorting over the logits.
+This is because $\alpha$-entmax transformation---in its original formulation---requires sorting over the logits.\footnote{We also compare against an approximate version which only performs sorting on the highest values of the logits.}

 In this work, we ask the question: \textit{is it possible to obtain a sparse output like that of $\alpha$-entmax, but without its degradation in computational speed?} Our answer is affirmative---we propose a sparse output transformation that \begin{itemize} \item is on par or superior to softmax and $\alpha$-entmax in the NMT tasks, \item works as fast as softmax during training and at inference, \item gives the same training dynamics as $\alpha$-entmax (in training steps). \end{itemize} The most surprising thing is that such a transformation is simply a shifted ReLU raised to power $\frac{1}{\alpha-1}$, which we call $\boldsymbol\alpha$\textbf{-ReLU}.